 - Start playing the guitar with your amplifier close to it, and that should be enough for a very rough demo.

-2) You can also purchase a Guitar to USB cable and hook your guitar directly up to GarageBand.
+You can also purchase a Guitar to USB cable and hook your guitar directly up to GarageBand.
 This is an inferior way of recording guitar tracks as well, but it works if you’re running on a string budget.

-GarageBand will immediately recognize this as an input, so you don’t have to worry about there being compatibility issues.
+GarageBand will immediately recognize this as an input device, so you don’t have to worry about there being compatibility issues.
 However, like the method above, you’ll likely run into latency.

 The only difference is that you’ll be using a much smaller, and likely, limited audio interface.
 The good thing about this is that it’s relatively inexpensive.
 Small interfaces are becoming exceedingly popular, like the iRig for example.